 28-year-old man is pinned against a wall during demolition of The Penny

 Arcade.
-A wheel on the safe broke allowing it to tip over onto the worker.
+A wheel on the safe breaks allowing it to tip over against the

 - 1991: The first (and still only) suspended coaster in Canada

 Ontario as The Vortex.